jjruisi/htapp/README.md

 OTHER NOTES:
 	This search will take time to run(up to 7 hours).
 Output will be sent to the front page upon conclusion.
-	If you get a my SQL error, then you do not have permissions to access the SQL server.
-To change the server being used, the connector is initialized in /humantrafficking/example/db.py.